Excel Exports

 Key capabilities

-- Transaction export honoring every active filter: date range, bank-account ledger, category (opposing) ledger, source account, tags, search, amount direction, uncategorized-only, missing-counterparty, and review status
+- Transaction export honoring every active filter: date range, bank-account ledger, category ledger, source account, tags, search, amount direction, uncategorized-only, missing-counterparty, and review status

 - Customer, vendor, and purchase-order list exports (Excel; purchase orders also export to CSV)